THEOplayer/documentation/theoplayer_versioned_docs/version-v7/getting-started/01-sdks/01-web/02-how-to-implement-hotkeys.md

 function playerFocused() {
   if (wrapper.contains(document.activeElement)) {
-    document.addEventListener("keydown", getPressedKey);
+    document.addEventListener('keydown', getPressedKey);
   } else {
-    document.removeEventListener("keydown", getPressedKey);
+    document.removeEventListener('keydown', getPressedKey);
   }
 }

 function mouseInPlayer() {
-  //Checks if the mouse is inside the player wrapper area document.addEventListener("keydown", getPressedKey);
+  //Checks if the mouse is inside the player wrapper area document.addEventListener('keydown', getPressedKey);
-  wrapper.addEventListener("mouseleave", mouseOutPlayer);
+  wrapper.addEventListener('mouseleave', mouseOutPlayer);
 }

 function mouseOutPlayer() {
-  //Checks if the mouse leaves the player wrapper area wrapper.removeEventListener("mouseleave", mouseOutPlayer);
+  //Checks if the mouse leaves the player wrapper area wrapper.removeEventListener('mouseleave', mouseOutPlayer);
-  document.removeEventListener("keydown", getPressedKey);
+  document.removeEventListener('keydown', getPressedKey);
 }

 function enableShortcuts(method) {
   switch (method) {
-    case "mouseOver": //If the param reads 'mouseOver' shortcuts are only enabled when the mouse is inside of the player. wrapper.addEventListener("mouseenter", mouseInPlayer);
+    case 'mouseOver': //If the param reads 'mouseOver' shortcuts are only enabled when the mouse is inside of the player. wrapper.addEventListener('mouseenter', mouseInPlayer);
       break;
-    case "playerFocused": //If the param reads 'playerFocused' shortcuts are only enabled when the player is focused. document.addEventListener("focus", playerFocused, true);
+    case 'playerFocused': //If the param reads 'playerFocused' shortcuts are only enabled when the player is focused. document.addEventListener('focus', playerFocused, true);
       break;
     default:
-      document.addEventListener("keydown", getPressedKey); //Else player shortcuts are always enabled.
+      document.addEventListener('keydown', getPressedKey); //Else player shortcuts are always enabled.
   }
 }